Perioperative Anesthesia Reports

 Abbreviations

-The authors should define abbreviations that are not standard in the field in the first time they are mentioned in the article.
-Such abbreviations that are unavoidable in the abstract must be defined when first mentioned.
-Ensure consistency of abbreviations throughout the article.
+The authors should define abbreviations the first time they are mentioned in the article.
+Abbreviations in the abstract must be defined when first mentioned.
+Ensure consistency throughout the article.

 Units

-The authors must follow internationally accepted rules and conventions.
-The International System of Units (SI).
-If other units are mentioned, such as Fahrenheit, please, always give their equivalent in SI.
+The authors must follow internationally accepted rules and conventions and the International System of Units (SI).
+If other units are mentioned, include their equivalent in SI.

 Supplementary material